Cut Adrift in the Med

 Following such major incidents, EU countries undertook naval operations that saved thousands of lives.
 But in recent years, in order to reduce the number of people reaching Europe, EU member states have increasingly withdrawn from such engagement, leaving the central Mediterranean once again unattended.

 To fill this gap and address the high number of fatalities recorded in the central Mediterranean, a number of NGOs have put ships in the water to rescue people – fully in line with international maritime law.
-However, now NGO rescue ships are also being abandoned at sea as they are refused permission to dock in Europe, particularly in Italy and Malta, once they have rescued people.
+However, now NGO rescue ships are being unfairly accused of constituting a “pull factor”.
+Not only there is no evidence to support such claim, but publicly available studies demonstrate the opposite: that the presence of rescue vessels has no influence on the number of people crossing the central Mediterranean.
+It does, however, have an influence on lowering the risk of dying during the sea crossing.
+Despite this, NGO rescue ships are now being abandoned at sea as they are refused permission to dock in Europe, particularly in Italy and Malta, once they have rescued people.
 So why are southern European governments so cautious about letting people disembark in their country?

-By failing front-line EU states in this way, the system also fails asylum-seekers, who are left abandoned at sea, languishing in EU countries with inefficient or overburdened asylum procedures, or unable to be reunited with relatives already in another European country.
+By failing states of arrival in this way the system also fails asylum-seekers, who are left abandoned at sea, languishing in EU countries with inefficient or overburdened asylum procedures, or unable to be reunited with relatives already in another European country.

-Unfortunately, proposals to reform the Dublin system, or at least set up a swift and reliable disembarkation procedure and a fair system to distribute asylum-seekers among EU countries, have so far been paralyzed by some European governments.
+Unfortunately, proposals to reform the Dublin system have so far been paralyzed by some European governments.
+While it may take some time to achieve such much-needed reform, it would only take days to set up a swift and reliable disembarkation procedure and a fair system to distribute asylum-seekers among EU countries.

-In recent years, Italy and other European governments have increasingly kept refugees and migrants away from Europe by outsourcing border control to Libyan authorities, in particular by enabling the Libyan Coast Guard to intercept people in distress at sea and return them to Libya.
+In recent years, European governments have increasingly kept refugees and migrants away from Europe by outsourcing border control to countries outside Europe.
+In relation to the central Mediterranean route, Italy and other EU states have tightened control by enabling and encouraging the Libyan Coast Guard to intercept people in distress at sea and return them to Libya.

-The fact that women, men and children returned to Libya are arbitrarily detained, tortured, raped and exploited seems to be of little consequence to European leaders.
+The fact that women, men and children returned to Libya are arbitrarily detained, tortured, raped and exploited seems to be of little consequence to European leaders, as is the fact that many detention centres in Libya are located in areas directly affected by the conflict raging in the country.

-A key part of this strategy was the declaration of a Libyan search and rescue region in the central Mediterranean in June 2018 – which meant handing over to the Libyan authorities the responsibility for coordinating rescue operations within the area where most shipwrecks happen and for instructing rescue vessels on where to disembark people.
-But Libya does not have the capacity to coordinate rescues, and people rescued at sea cannot lawfully be taken to Libya.
+A key part of this strategy of externalization was the declaration of a Libyan search and rescue region in the central Mediterranean in June 2018 – which meant handing over to the Libyan authorities the responsibility for coordinating rescue operations within the area where most shipwrecks happen and for instructing rescue vessels on where to disembark people.
+But Libya does not have the capacity to coordinate rescues, and, crucially, people rescued at sea cannot lawfully be taken to Libya.

-Now, if any ship rescues people in the Libyan search and rescue region, European governments still can’t say, “take them to Libya” – as this would be illegal - but they can say, “that’s Libya’s search and rescue region so you’ll have to ask them what to do”.
-The ship’s captain though remains bound by international law not to take them back to Libya.
+Now, if any ship rescues people in the Libyan search and rescue region, European governments still cannot say, “take them to Libya” – as this would be illegal – but they can say, “that’s Libya’s search and rescue region, so you’ll have to ask them what to do”.
+The Libyan authorities will invariably instruct the ship’s captain to take survivors back to Libya, but the captain remains bound by international law not to do so.

-So a ludicrous, “catch 22” situation arises in which people rescued at sea cannot be taken to either Libya or Europe and are thus stranded at sea.
+So a ludicrous, “catch 22” situation arises in which people rescued at sea cannot be taken to either Libya or Europe and are thus stranded at sea, together with rescue ships and crews who have done nothing wrong.

-The most insidious consequence of this state of affairs is that captains of ships, especially commercial ones, are inevitably discouraged from upholding their obligation to rescue people in peril at sea for fear of being left stranded for days on end without a port in which to disembark.
+The most insidious consequence of this is that captains of ships, especially commercial ones, are inevitably discouraged from upholding their obligation to rescue people in peril at sea for fear of being left stranded for days on end without a port in which to disembark.

 To exacerbate matters, as NGO rescue ships are disrupting Europe’s outsourcing strategy, some governments are preventing them from conducting their life-saving activities through unfounded criminal investigations and bureaucratic obstacles.

-By setting up this arrangement and pushing NGOs out of Libya’s search and rescue region, European leaders have created a legal fiction, using smoke and mirrors to claim they have no responsibility for people in peril at sea.
+By setting up this arrangement and pushing NGOs out of Libya’s search and rescue region European leaders have created a legal fiction, using smoke and mirrors to claim they have no responsibility for people in peril at sea and thereby condemning thousands of people to suffer horrific abuse in Libya.
 This is not a solution.

 3. Distorting the debate on migration for political gain

-When you consider that more than 500 million people live in the EU, and compare it to the numbers of people moving within Africa and Asia, it is far from the ‘wave’ of people some would have us believe.
+When you consider that more than 500 million people live in the EU and compare it to the numbers of people moving within Africa and Asia, the number of people crossing the Mediterranean irregularly is far from the ‘wave’ some would have us believe.

-While recent policies, particularly by Italy, have led to a resurgence of so-called ‘ghost boats’ reaching Italy undetected, and have increased the likelihood of shipwrecks or pullback operations to Libya remaining unregistered, there is no doubt that the number of sea crossings has plummeted, particularly as a result of outsourcing border control to Libya in 2017.
+While recent policies, particularly by Italy, have led to a resurgence of so-called ‘ghost boats’ reaching Italy undetected, and have increased the likelihood of shipwrecks remaining unregistered, there is no doubt that the number of sea crossings has plummeted.

-Despite these facts, some governments keep insisting that Europe is facing a “crisis” and that migrants and refugees are a threat to Europe, as are civilians who assist them, including by saving them at sea.
+Despite these facts, some governments keep insisting that Europe is facing a “crisis” and that migrants and refugees are a threat to Europe, as are people who assist them - including by saving them at sea.
+Very few European governments are accepting that the real crisis is about loss of life at sea.

 Fostering division and fuelling hate against foreigners, seizing on the visible spectacle of sea rescues - despite the fact that most people migrate via land and air - and blaming the EU for everything even when national governments are creating the problems, is a strategy employed by politicians more interested in getting votes than in solving problems.
 Men, women and children left suffering at sea are merely pawns in this political game.